conqueror23/predictHire/README.md

 ##Thoughts:
 1. sinces all three layres are combined in a same repo and not really huge, we might potentially use docker-compose to create envs for all three and treated it as a big project.
+2. Do we need to seperate BFF layer out fron front-end or if we could use then in the same nextjs project
+3. seperate services, currently thoughts if based on the services requests which are : company info, vacant info and users info
+4. These three services are independent but there are some inner connection between them. multiple vacant are linked to one company, multiple users belongs to a company, one user may have multiple vacant ?

 ## Project structure